Salad + Pizza = one awesome meal!

 I went beyond the basic and added garlic and lemon juice to the dijon balsamic vinaigrette for a more balanced dressing.
 Drizzled over spring mix and served a top of the pizza crust.
 Quick, easy and homemade.

 What I love about this recipe is that since it’s served cold, you can prepare the pizza crust in advance and serve it later.
 You can top it with grilled chicken, shrimp, or salmon for a more protein packed meal.
 I also like to take some pizza crust edges and crush over the salad.
 Bits of golden brown, crispy crust a top of the salad not only looks pretty but taste pretty…..awesome.

 Do you guys have any favorites at CPK?

-- 1 puff pastry sheet (I used one Pepperidge Farm Puff Pastry Sheet from the 17.3 oz/1.1 lbs box)
+- 1 puff pastry sheet, thawed out (I used one Pepperidge Farm Puff Pastry Sheet from the 17.3 oz/1.1 lbs box)

 - ⅓ cup olive oil

 - sea salt & fresh ground pepper